KaburaJ/Booking-App/README.md

               Gap(AppLayout.getHeight(15)),
 ```

-This code creates a new instance of the AppDoubleTextWidget widget and displays two pieces of text: "Available Games" and "View all".
-The bigText property specifies the text to display in a larger font size and the smallText property specifies the text to display in a smaller font size.
-The const keyword indicates that this widget is a constant and its value cannot be changed after it is initialized.
+A new instance of the `AppDoubleTextWidget` widget is introduced and it displays two pieces of text: "Available Games" and "View all".
+The `bigText` property specifies the text to display in a larger font size and the `smallText` property specifies the text to display in a smaller font size.
+The `const` keyword indicates that this widget is a constant and its value cannot be changed after it is initialized.
 </br>

 ## Outcome